intelligent-machine-learning/dlrover/docs/tutorial/unified/unified_api_guide.md

 # Unified API Guide[Experimental]

 ## Background

 DLRover provides a unified control plane operation tailored for different type of training, aimed at enhancing runtime stability and performance.
 For more details, refer to the: [Proposal doc](../design/unified-mpmd-control-proposal).

 ## Instruction

 Users rely on the following two steps to express any type of Deep Learning job through DLRover:

 - Step1.
 Implement the user workload.

 - Step2.
 Use API to express and submit job.

     ```python
-    from dlrover.python.unified.api.base import DLJobBuilder
+    from dlrover.python.unified.api.builder import DLJobBuilder

     dl_job = (
         DLJobBuilder()